by Pastor Robin Tyner

 My own journey to follow Christ started with a decision.
 In the fall of 1973 while I was a freshman in college God revealed Himself to me in a way that changed my life forever.
 It was at that time I asked Christ to take control of my life.
 I’ve made thousands of decisions since then, but the decision to follow Christ remains my best.

 Decision making is a process.
 And there are things we can do which help us make wise decisions.
 For example, reading and memorizing the Word of God are essential in making wise decisions.
-That’s one reason I’m excited about our series this summer because we’re encouraging you to read a proverb a day according to the day of the month.
-We’re also encouraging you to memorize verses and hang them on the Tree of Life in the lobby.
-It’s fun seeing all the hearts on the Tree of verses you’ve memorized.
+I’d also encourage you to memorize verses and hang them in visible places that you can see on a regular basis.

 The choice between wisdom and folly may be obvious, but that doesn’t mean it’s an easy decision.
 That’s because we’re born with a bias toward folly.
 To be more specific we’re born with wicked and depraved hearts.
 Theologians call it original sin.
 And it’s both real and deadly.